sarah-antillia/TFRecordInspector/README.md

 It will parse an input tfrecord file, extract the images, labels, and bboxes from the tfrecord, and write the annotated images to the files.<br>

-For example, please run the following command<br>
+For example, please run the following command.<br>

 <pre>
 > python TFRecordInspector.py ./tfrecord/sample.tfrecord ./tfrecord/label_map.pbtxt ./output